-- Safety concerns in the operation environment - Near misses - •Policies and procedures that are not working as intendedintended - Unsafe acts and conditions

-- Events that senior managers might not otherwise know about - Information about why a safety event occurred (for example, radio communication challenges)
+- Safety concerns in the operation environment - Near misses - Policies and procedures that are not working as intended - Unsafe acts and conditions - Events that senior managers might not otherwise know about - Information about why a safety event occurred (for example, radio communication challenges)

 On a regular basis, the Chief Safety Officer reviews the dispatch logs, checks the comment box and documents identifying safety conditions in the Safety Risk Register.
 The Chief Safety Officer will review and address each employee report ensuring that hazards and their consequences are appropriately identified.
-If necessary, the identified hazard will be and resolved through the Safety Risk Management.
-If and that reported deficiencies and non-compliance are found, with rules or procedures are are managed through the Safety Assurance process.
-The Safety Team will assist with reviews as needed....
+If necessary, the identified hazard will be resolved through Safety Risk Management.
+If deficiencies and non-compliance are found, rules or procedures are managed through the Safety Assurance process.
+The Safety Team will assist with reviews as needed.

-El Dorado Transit's Chief Safety Officer shall discuss-discusses actions taken to address reported safety conditions during the quarterly all-staff meetings.
-Additionally, if the reporting employee provided his or her name during the reporting process, the Chief Safety Officer or designeedesignee shall follows up directly with the employee whether actions are or are not taken.
+El Dorado Transit's Chief Safety Officer shall discuss actions taken to address reported safety conditions during the quarterly all-staff meetings.
+Additionally, if the reporting employee provided his or her name during the reporting process, the Chief Safety Officer or designee shall follow up directly with the employee whether actions are or are not taken.